 October 14, 2017

 Based on a few warning signs, you can easily spot roof problems.
-As soon as you notice them, give your roof the attention it deserves before things gets worse and more costly to repair.
+As soon as you notice them, give your roof the attention it deserves before things get worse and are more costly to repair.

 When your gutters are filled with granules and wash out the downspouts, it is indicative that shingles are deteriorating or reaching the end of their lifespan.
 It is expected that some granules may tend to get loose, come off and collect in the gutters.
 However, if you suddenly notice a lot of the granules flowing out of the downspouts every time it rains, the next step is to get on a ladder and examine the shingles to see if they look somewhat exposed because most of the granules are gone.